Sholes and Glidden typewriter: Women and the typewriter

 The association of women with the typewriter may be linked to the way in which it was marketed.
 Before the typewriter was acquired by Remington, Sholes' daughter was employed to demonstrate the device and to appear in promotional images, which served as the basis for early advertisements.
 Remington's sales agents later marketed the machine with tactics including the use of attractive women to demonstrate the device at trade shows and in hotel lobbies.
 Depictions of female operators suggested the device was "easy enough for a woman" and suited for domestic use.
 Although also designed to allow Remington to maintain manufacturing efficiencies with its sewing machine division, the typewriter's aesthetics (the sewing machine stand and floral ornamentation) were further intended to facilitate its acceptance into the household.

 A "major consequence" of the typewriter's development was the entrance of women into the clerical work force.
 Although women were already employed in factories and certain service industries in the 1880s, the typewriter facilitated an influx of women into office settings.
 Before the Young Women's Christian Association (YWCA) established the first typing school in 1881, women were trained by the manufacturer and their typing services provided to customers along with the machine.
-The expansion of correspondence and paper work that demanded the efficiency of typewriters, however, also created demand for additional clerical workers.
-The low wages accepted by women—often 50% (or less) of those paid to a man—made them more attractive economically to businesses when filling the new positions.
-As typing and stenography positions could pay up to ten times more than those in factories, women were attracted in large numbers to office work.
-In 1874, less than 4% of clerical workers in the United States were women; by 1900, the number had increased to approximately 75%.
+The expansion of correspondence and paper work made possible by the efficiency of typewriters also created demand for additional clerical workers.
+The low wages paid to women compared to that of men, often 50% (or less), made hiring women more attractive for businesses.
+As typing and stenography positions could pay up to ten times more than those in factories, women began to be more attracted to office work.
+While in 1874 less than 4% of clerical workers in the United States were women, by 1900, the number had increased to approximately 75%.

 Before his death, Sholes remarked of the typewriter, "I do feel that I have done something for the women who have always had to work so hard.
 This will enable them more easily to earn a living."